 Provide the relevant background information to the reader.
 Explain the question being addressed and the objectives.
 Explain why the research proposed is important to study.
 Generate a clear, falsifiable hypothesis.
-Be sure to cite appropriate references here - use parenthetical citation in text, not footnotes.
+Be sure to cite appropriate references here - use parenthetical citation in text using (Author, Year) convention, not footnotes.